Frequently Asked Questions

 - Can financial aid be used for study abroad?

 Most forms of financial aid and scholarships can be applied towards the cost of semester study abroad programs.
 Financial aid does not apply to short-term programs.
-It is important for your student to meet with a financial aid counselor in the Office of Financial Aid and Scholarships to learn how his or her specific aid package could be applied towards study abroad.
+It is important for your student to meet with a financial aid counselor in Student Financial Assistance and Scholarships to learn how his or her specific aid package could be applied towards study abroad.

 - How can I learn more about the country in which my son or daughter is studying abroad?